-The Board of Trustees will promptly notify parents and students of SCCCS, the District, the Orange County Office of Education, SCCCS' SELPA, the retirement systems in which the Charter School's employees participate (e.g., Public Employees' Retirement System, State Teachers' Retirement System, and federal social security), and the California Department of Education of the closure as well as the effective date of the closure.
+The Board of Trustees will promptly notify parents and students of SCCCS, the Orange County Office of Education, SCCCS' SELPA, the retirement systems in which the Charter School's employees participate (e.g., Public Employees' Retirement System, State Teachers' Retirement System, and federal social security), and the California Department of Education of the closure as well as the effective date of the closure within 10 days of the official action of the Board of Trustees documenting the closure.
 This notice will also include the name(s) of and contact information for the person(s) to whom reasonable inquiries may be made regarding the closure; the pupils' school districts of residence; and the manner in which parents/guardians may obtain copies of pupil records, including specific information on completed courses and credits that meet graduation requirements.